FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Implementation details

-The detailed architecture hyper-parameters are shown in Tab.~\ref{app_tab:archi}.
+\textbf{Architecture.} The detailed architecture hyperparameters are shown in Tab.~\ref{app_tab:archi}.
 Given an input image, we first apply two 3$\times$3 strided convolutions to it.
 Batch normalization and GELU are used after each 3$\times$3 convolution in stem.
 Then, the tokens pass through four stages of stacked FFNet blocks for hierarchical feature extraction.
 In the early stages, 3$\times$3 convolutions are primarily used to capture high-frequency local information, followed predominantly by 7$\times$7 convolutions in later stages for capturing low-frequency global information~\cite{si2022inceptionformer}.
+For downsampling, we utilize a 7$\times$7 strided depthwise convolution followed by a 1$\times$1 convolution.
+We also use LayerScale~\cite{touvron2021going} to make our deep models more stable during training.

-When employing 7$\times$7 or 9$\times$9 convolutions, we leverage the train-time multi-branches with re-parameterization technique introduced in Appendix~\ref{app_sec: reparam}.
-The kernel size for depthwise convolution in the channel mixer is set to 7$\times$7 for all models except FFNet-1 and $\text{FFNet}_{\textit{seg}}$, which use 3$\times$3.
+For system-level segmentation comparison, we introduce $\text{FFNet}_{\textit{seg}}$, a model that exclusively utilizes FFNet blocks across both the backbone and head.
+Recent works~\cite{Cai_2023efficientvit, guo2022segnext, zhao2017pyramid} demonstrate that long-range interactions and multi-scale features are crucial for competitive performance in segmentation models.
+Accordingly, to enlarge the receptive field, we employ 9$\times$9 kernels in the final two stages of the backbone and the head.
+Additionally, to effectively process features of objects with varying sizes, we combine small-kernel and strip convolutions~\cite{hou2020strip, peng2017largestrip} (9$\times$1, 1$\times$9) with large-kernel convolution, enhancing flexible feature extraction.
+For this, when employing 7$\times$7 or 9$\times$9 convolutions, we leverage re-parameterization technique with the train-time multi-branches introduced in Appendix~\ref{app_sec: reparam}.
+The kernel size for depthwise convolution in the channel mixer is set to 7$\times$7 for all models except FFNet-1 and $\text{FFNet}_{\textit{seg}}$, which use 3$\times$3 kernels.